Itodo assures youth, PWDs 30% of elective office in 2023

 “Rising from a three-day retreat in Lagos, the movement, which is arguably the most successful citizens-led movement in Nigeria, revealed that it aims to increase the number of young women, men, and PWDs with competence, character, and capacity in elective office to 30% in 2023.”

-According to him, the movement will continue to maintain a non-partisan identity of a social movement committed to political inclusion and transformative politics and leadership, the movement remains driven by its core values of Solidarity, Patriotism, Inclusion, Responsible leadership, Integrity and Trust (SPIRIT).
+According to the statement, the movement will continue to maintain a non-partisan identity of a social movement committed to political inclusion and transformative politics and leadership, the movement remains driven by its core values of Solidarity, Patriotism, Inclusion, Responsible leadership, Integrity and Trust (SPIRIT).

 “In a bid to build the strategic capacity that the movement requires to drive its agenda, the movement will be opening and recruiting more organizers and leaders across Nigeria and some parts of Africa would enable expansion to build international solidarity on political inclusion and transformative leadership across 25 African countries by 2023.

 “To this end, the movement will be establishing Not Too Young To Run hubs across Nigeria.
 In 2020, the movement will create 100 hubs across the country.
-State Coordinators will be assigned new responsibilities in furtherance of this goal,” he said.
+State Coordinators will be assigned new responsibilities in furtherance of this goal”, the statement opined.

-He also in his reflection on the success of the movement he maintained that the ‘Not Too Young To Run’ movement has built power from within, which the government could not ignore.
+Reflecting on past successes the statement also maintained that the ‘Not Too Young To Run’ movement has built power from within, which the government could not ignore.

 Meanwhile, also speaking during the retreat, members of the movement, Cynthia Mbamalu, acknowledged that despite the assent to the age reduction bill, there is still more work needed to be done to influence policy decisions in National and State Assemblies.